upasadena/interactive-cyoa-tutorial/docs/publishing/index.md

 allows you to make an unlimited amount of sites from the same account, with each site having a larger free size limit.

+If you wanted to make or have made an NSFW Interactive however, I recommend using [Neocities].
+[GitHub]'s [Sexually Obscene Content] policy means that pornography cannot be hosted there.
+[Neocities], on the other hand, has no such policy.

 In the end, it's up to you to choose whichever site works best for your use case.